 There has been a general increase in investment into overseas businesses and overseas retirement homes in Malaysia over the last few years.
 While places such as Kuala Lumpur have attracted most of the business investment a number of the less well-known cities of the country are attracting substantial investment from those looking to possibly move overseas fulltime.
 This two-pronged attack on the country has offered a backbone to the property market which in itself has been well managed by the developers and authorities.

-Property development margins
+Malaysian property development margins

 Due to the fact that Malaysia has experienced a gradual increase in the property market many of the country’s property development companies are working on relatively small margins which reduce the likelihood of substantial cost reduction.
 Large cost reductions can cause panic in markets as we have seen elsewhere in the world and a low-level more stable and structured approach seems to be the way forward.
 There is also less likelihood of property developers increasing prices in the short term due to the worldwide situation which could see a number of interesting longer term investment opportunities arise.